A Weekend of Teaching

 We will hold the memories of this weekend training closely to us.
 We feel tremendously blessed to have had time with the Spirits, committed students, and so many engaged others.

-3 thoughts on “A Weekend of Teaching
+3 responses to “A Weekend of Teaching”

 Please share your thoughts and join the conversation!